LiskArchive/lips/proposals/use_base32_encoding_of_long_hash_of_pubkey_plus_checksum_for_address.md

 #### Adding a Leading Term to the Input Polynomial

 A leading term is added to the input polynomial in bech32.
-More precisely, if _k_ is the length of the input sequence of 5-bit integers, then let
+More precisely, if _k_ is the length of the input sequence of 5-bit integers, then let:

-_d’_(x) = x<sup>_k_</sup> + _d_(x).
+_d’_(x) = x<sup>_k_</sup> + _d_(x)

 The polynomial _d’_(x) is then used for the checksum computation instead of _d_(x).
 This ensures that the checksum differs if some zeros are added to the left of the input sequence of 5-bit integers.
-E.g., the inputs
+E.g., the inputs:

 `[5, 21, 31]` and `[0, 0, 5, 21, 31]`

 yield different checksums in bech32.
 Here, this property is not needed due the fixed length input, but was kept to be compatible with bech32.
-Since the input sequence has always length 32, we always have
+Since the input sequence has always length 32, we always have:

 _d’_(x) = x<sup>32</sup> + _d_(x)